-With one of the most revered catalogues in music history and his unparalleled talents as composer, singer, songwriter and performer Van Morrison’s past achievements loom large.
-Morrison’s matchless vocal and songwriting talents produced instant classics such as the much covered “Gloria,” “Brown Eyed Girl,” “Moondance,” “Domino,” “Crazy Love,” “Have I Told You Lately” and “Wild Night.”
+With one of the most revered catalogues in music history and his unparalleled talents as composer, singer, songwriter and performer and 2003 Songwriters Hall of Fame inductee Van Morrison’s past achievements loom large.
+Morrison’s matchless vocal and songwriting talents produced instant classics such as the much covered “Gloria,” “Brown Eyed Girl,” “Moondance,” “Domino,” “Crazy Love,” “Have I Told You Lately,” and “Wild Night.”

 One of music’s true originals, Morrison’s unique and inspirational musical legacy is rooted in postwar Belfast.
 Born in 1945 Morrison heard his shipyard-worker father’s collection of blues, country and gospel early in life.
 Feeding off musical greats such as Hank Williams, Jimmie Rodgers, Muddy Waters, Mahalia Jackson and Leadbelly, Morrison became a traveling musician at 13, singing, playing the guitar and sax in several bands before forming Them in 1964.